cjhanc15/CST150-Activity2/README.md

 ### Summary

-1. Throughout this Activity, I learned more things about TryParse than I did previously.
+1. Throughout this Activity, I learned more things about TryParse than I knew previously.
 Not only does TryParse output the number into the desired variable, but it also returns a boolean.
 This makes it very useful in error handling with textboxes and numbers.

 2. Although it was not too much of a challenge to fix, I kept having the issue of my error messages staying up after the problem was fixed.
 I realized that I needed to reset them.
 Another thing was that the BMI from the previous run would stay up if an error was made.
 I wanted the BMI to clear on an error and the error to clear upon fixing it.